wp-plugins/client-access/readme.txt

 * Provide a universal password
 * Set an expire time
+* Display a content message
+* Display a footer message

 = Allow By Role =
 Allow by role of choice.

 * Choose any registered role
+* Display a content message
+* Display a footer message

 == Installation ==